Robust Parametric Estimation of Avian Cranial Morphology: Results

 \subsection{Curvature Modeling and Prediction}

 As shown in the analysis above, there is a strong linear relationship between the curvature of the orbit and the dimensions of the skull.
 To investigate the relationship between skull dimensions and orbit curvature further, we develop a multiple linear regression model~\cite{draper1998applied}.
-The dataset, consisting of 100 skull meshes, is divided into a training set (50 meshes) and a testing set (50 meshes).
-The model predicts the orbit curvature based on the skull's length $x$, width $y$, and height $z$.
+The dataset, consisting of 100 skull meshes, is divided into a training set (50 meshes) and a testing set (50 meshes) randomly.
+The model predicts the orbit curvature based on the skull's length $x$, width $y$, and height $z$ (all in millimeters (mm)).
 The resulting best-fit equation is: